TheMaster3558/zombies-speed/README.rst

     $ pip install zombies-speed

-If you get an error includes this
+If you get an error that includes this

 .. code-block::